-NCHC Ron Brandolini Award for Excellence at a Two Year Institution
+NCHC Ron Brandolini Award for Excellence at a Two-Year Institution

-This award, presented by NCHC and the Valencia College Foundation, recognizes a two year college honors director or faculty member for their outstanding contributions to the honors community.
-The selected winner will receive an engraved plaque, along with $500 for the honors program to be used at the discretion of the director.
-The award will be presented at the NCHC Annual Conference.Ron Brandolini, founding director of Valencia College’s honors program in the 1980s, served in that capacity for 20 years.
+Ron Brandolini, who passed away on June 27, 2012, was the founding director of Valencia College’s honors program in the 1980s, serving in that capacity for 20 years.
 During that time he recruited top students and teachers for the program, elevating the program’s stature throughout the country.
 Ron was a frequent presenter at NCHC conferences and a session leader for Beginning in Honors for many years.
 He served on the Executive Committee and the Two-Year College Committee as well as serving on the conference planning committee for at least five years.
 Ron also served as the president of the Florida Collegiate Honors Council.